utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 You can export a data dump of all your collections, environments, globals, and header presets in Postman.

-> You can only export individual collections and environments from the Scratch Pad.
+> You can export individual collections and environments from the Scratch Pad.
 You can't make bulk data exports of all collections and environments at once.

 1. Select the settings icon <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> in the header, then select **Settings**.